a conceptual and typographical enquiry into the visual manifestation of written language

 210 × 290 mm, 22 pages, sewn bound.

-Information design piece for the guide map at Frieze Art Fair New York 2018.
-The fair welcomes over 160 galleries, so a clear guide is essential to visitors.
+Information design pieces for the guide maps at Frieze Art Fair.
+The fairs welcome over a hundred galleries, so a clear guide is essential to visitors.
 The layout is divided by sections which are colour-coded, and each gallery carries its code and name.
 The map should not only be a successful piece of communication design but also have an aesthetic quality.

 Produced with the Design team at Frieze